Soqotri language: Independent pronouns

 Independent personal pronouns for the 2nd person singular, ē (m.) and ī (f.), are more widespread than het and hit.
 In research done by Marie-Claude Simeone-Senelle, het and hit actually specific to some of the dialects spoken in Diksam, and the far-western areas of Qalansiya, Qafiz.
 She found that in other places, the 2nd singular m. and f., are ē and ī.
 In the latest system, the subject pronouns are the full form.

 Connective particle

 Another linguistic uniqueness in the far-western dialect of Qafiz is the possessive construction.
 This dialect, like all other Soqotri dialects, is based in the connective d-, followed by a pronoun.
 However, in this dialect, the connective is variable (like the relative pronoun): d- with a singular, and l- with a plural:

-dihet férham/ girl>‘your (msg.) girl’, des ‘her’..., but lḥan, ‘our’, ltan ‘your (pl.)’, lyihan ‘their (m.)’, lisan ‘their (f.)’.
+dihet férham/ girl>'your (msg.) girl', des 'her'..., but lḥan, 'our', ltan 'your (pl.)', lyihan 'their (m.)', lisan 'their (f.)'.

 This variation highlights the link between connective, deictic and relative pronoun.
 In other dialects, a grammaticalization process took place and the singular form was frozen as a connecting invariable particle d-.

-Nominal dual

-The nominal dual -in, instead of -i is a specific feature to a 15-year-old boy from Diksam.
-It may be due to his idiolect, but the link with classical Arabic dual is interesting: